Bollywood seeks a boost with 'Forrest Gump' remake - ExBulletin

 Taurani estimates that “Laal Singh Chaddha” will gross $19 million, below Khan’s per-film average of $35 million.

-Khan, who co-produced ‘Laal Singh Chaddha’, believes Bollywood hasn’t lost its mojo, blaming the early release of movies on streaming services for falling box office receipts.
+Khan, who co-produced ‘Laal Singh Chaddha’, believes Bollywood hasn’t lost its mojo, blaming the early release of movies on streaming services for the drop in box office receipts.

-“I think maybe we – including myself in that – as Hindi filmmakers have to … also choose topics that are relevant to a wider audience, as opposed to topics that are relevant to a narrower audience,” he said. he declared.
+“I think maybe we include ourselves in that as Hindi filmmakers, we have to…also choose topics that are relevant to a wider audience, as opposed to topics that are relevant to a smaller audience,” did he declare.
+DC/RA

 Sources